-Cannabis releases compounds that react with products of combustion.
-This can mean poor local air quality, but there are solutions.
+Cannabis releases compounds that react with combustible products.
+This can mean poor air quality, but there are solutions.

 Cannabis has done so much for humankind though all times.
 One recent recognition is the increased awareness that hemp can help mitigate climate change.
 On America’s west coast, the founding cultural movements in the 1960s had a basis in peace, love, inclusion, sharing, and caring.
 It brought many consumers closer and more attuned to nature.
 It also sent many on the fulfilling path of aligning themselves to the greater good and fighting for climate change.
 But, new research suggests that the recent green boom may not be so green after all.
 The compounds emitted by cannabis plants react with compounds resulting from combustion and may have a negative effect on air quality.